Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP evaluation: Task 3: NER

-To estimate a distribution for model rankings, we rank each replication of the models based on the arithmetic mean across tasks and compute an empirical distribution approximation.
-The results of this simulation using are shown in Table~\ref{tab:ranktable}.
+\paragraph{Ranks} To estimate a distribution for model rankings, we recompute the model ranks using the arithmetic mean across languages for each replication.
+This yields an empirical distribution estimate of model ranks which is displayed in Table~\ref{tab:ranktable}.
 The bolded elements indicate the ranks observed using the original data.
 Overall, it seems like the ranks are stable for most models, except for Glot500 (ind.) and XLM-R (ind.) which compete for the 3rd place.
 We also repeated the simulation with fixed languages but observed that the ranks remained constant.
 This is in line with the observation from Section~\ref{sec:varcomp-ner} that the between-language variation comprises by far the largest variance component.
 We suspect that under the ``subsampling'' condition, the ranks would display a lot more variability but leave this for future work.